CleanroomMC/cleanroom-website/docs/groovy-script/introduction/run_config.md

 ## `packmode`

 This contains various instructions for controls for the "packmode" feature.
+- The current packmode can be gotten via `getPackmode()`, and you can check if the given packmode is enabled via `isPackmode(String)`

 ### `values`

-This is a list of strings which represent the names of each packmode
+This is a list of strings which represent the names of each packmode.

 ### `default`